Nim Metaprogramming - Macro Tutorial

 Your macros will require a long docstring and many comments both with thorough details.

-inspired from the nim memory guide on memory representation.
+I present now my macro typeMemoryRepr inspired from the nim memory guide on memory representation.

 In this guide, we manually print types fields address, to get an idea of the memory layout and the space taken by each variable and its fields.